-On this day - March 27, 1876 - the murder trial of Edward Kelly, member of the Molly Maguires, began in Pennsylvania.
+On June 21, 1877, the last of the Molly Maguires were hanged in the Carbon County prison in Mauch Chunk, Pennsylvania (known today as Jim Thorpe).
 Below, we look at the group execution of Molly Maguire members that would go down in history.

-It was the largest mass execution of any group by the US federal government in history.
-Between 1877 and 1879 20 Irishmen known as the Molly Maguires, a labor movement working and organizing in the Pennsylvania coal fields were executed.
+It was one of the largest mass execution of any group by the US federal government in history.
+Between 1877 and 1879, 20 Irishmen known as the Molly Maguires, a labor movement working and organizing in the Pennsylvania coal fields, were executed.
 Among them was John Kehoe King of the Mollies who was pardoned fully 101 years later.

 What took place back then, according to historian Harold Aurand, was "one of the most astounding surrenders of sovereignty in American history.
 A private corporation initiated the investigation through a private detective agency; a private police force arrested the alleged offenders; the coal company attorneys prosecuted them.
 The state only provided the courtroom and hangman.”